MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-webservices-trace.md

 For more performance guidelines, see [Writing efficient Web Services](../performance/performance-developer.md#writing-efficient-web-services).

 > [!NOTE]
 > [!INCLUDE[prodshort](../developer/includes/prodshort.md)] online and on-premises are configured with various limits on web service requests.
 For example, there is a request timeout and a maximum connections limit.
 For online, you can't change these limits, but it is helpful to know what the limits are.
 See [Current API Limits](/dynamics-nav/api-reference/v1.0/dynamics-current-limits).
 For on-premises, you change the limits on the Business Central Server instance.
 See [Configuring Business Central Server](configure-server-instance.md).
+Web service calls that exceed the timeout limit result in a **408 - Request Timeout**.
+These calls are recorded in Application Insights with a totalTime that is equal to the timeout threshold.

-### General dimensions
+## General dimensions

 The following table explains the general dimensions included in a **Web Services Call** trace.
 The table lists the dimensions that are specific to Business Central.